Kim Kardashian Denies Being Photoshopped In Fergie's Video

-Kim Kardashian has taken to Snapchat to shoot down rumors she was photoshopped in the video for Fergie's "M.I.L.F. $."
+Kim Kardashian has taken to Snapchat to shoot down rumours she was photoshopped in the video for Fergie's "M.I.L.F. $."

 The star posted a bird's-eye view of the playback video with a message letting everyone know that her curves in the sexy video were definitely not the result of Photoshop, but 100% Kim Kardashian.
 She posted a behind-the-scenes video from the "M.I.L.F. $" shoot on her Snapchat, along with the caption, “FuckYoPhotoShop #CorsetLife.”
 She's dressed in acid-wash booty shorts and tight, white “Got Milf?” tee, which shows off the mom of two’s figure in the video.